radius-project/docs/docs/content/reference/limitations.md

 ### Resource names must be unique for a given resource type across applications

-Resources for a given type must currently have unique names within an environment, even across applications.
-For example, if two applications both have a `frontend` container resource, the first application deployment will succeed while the second will fail.
+Resources for a given type must currently have unique names within a [workspace]({{< ref workspaces >}}.
+For example, if two applications both have a `frontend` container resource, the first application deployment into any environment associated with the workspace will succeed while the second will fail.

-As a workaround, use separate environments for applications that have repeated resource names for a given type.
+As a workaround, use separate workspaces for applications that have repeated resource names for a given type.

 This will be addressed further in a future release.